code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-[Spring Web Services](http://projects.spring.io/spring-ws/) (Spring-WS) is a product of the Spring community focused on creating document-driven Web services.
+[Spring Web Services](http://projects.spring.io/spring-ws/){:target="_blank"} (Spring-WS) is a product of the Spring community focused on creating document-driven Web services.
 Spring-WS facilitates contract-first SOAP service development, allowing for a number of ways to manipulate XML payloads.

 The following step by step tutorial illustrates a basic example in which we will configure, build and run a Hello World contract first client and endpoint using a WSDL, Spring-WS, Spring Boot and Maven.

 The tutorial code is organized in such a way that you can choose to only run the [client]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html#creating-the-client-consumer) (consumer) or [endpoint]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html#creating-the-endpoint-provider) (provider) part.
 In the below example we will setup both parts and then make an end-to-end test in which the client calls the endpoint.

+If you want to learn more about Spring WS - head on over to the [Spring-WS tutorials page]({{ site.url }}/spring-ws/).
+{: .notice--primary}

 # General Project Setup

-If you want to learn more about Spring WS - head on over to the [Spring WS tutorials page]({{ site.url }}/spring-ws/).
-{: .notice--primary}

 Tools used:
 * Spring-WS 2.4
 * Spring Boot 1.5
 * Maven 3.5

 As Spring Web Services is **contract first only**, we need to start from a contract definition.
-In this tutorial we will use a Hello World service that is defined by below WSDL.
+In this tutorial, we will use a Hello World service that is defined by below WSDL.
 The service takes as input a person's first and last name and returns a greeting.

 ``` xml
 <?xml version="1.0"?>